idan-nave/ai-image-recognition-server/README.md

     "fs": "0.0.1",              // Node.js file system module for reading and writing files "python-shell": "^3.0.0"    // (Optional) If you'd like to use this for executing Python scripts from Node.js

+## Deploying on Render

+To deploy the server-ai-image-recognition app on Render, you need to configure the Build Command and Start Command correctly.

+    Build Command: Render runs this command to install the Python dependencies from your requirements.txt file before each deployment.
+This ensures that all necessary Python libraries (like numpy, pillow, etc.) are installed and available for the backend Python processing.

+   $ npm run install-python-deps

+   Start Command: Render runs this command to start your Node.js server after the build process is complete.
+It launches the main Express server defined in server.js to handle incoming requests.

+    $ node server.js

+Make sure that your requirements.txt file is located in the scripts/ folder and contains all the necessary Python dependencies for the image recognition logic.
+Render will automatically handle the installation and execution of both Python and Node.js components, allowing your app to function seamlessly.

 ## Error Handling

 - If the OpenAI API key is missing or incorrect, the server will return a `500` error with the message `Missing OpenAI API Key`.